 The Chubb Fellow for the Spring 2019 semester is Michelle Kwan, the most decorated figure skater in the history of the U.S.!

-She will deliver the Chubb address at 4:30pm on Wednesday April 3rd at Levinson Auditorium - Yale Law School.
-A post-lecture reception with Yale dignitaries and special guests will take place at the Head of College House in Timothy Dwight College.
-A formal dinner with university students will follow in the Timothy Dwight College dining hall.
+She delivered the Chubb address at 4:30pm on Wednesday April 3rd at Levinson Auditorium - Yale Law School.
+A post-lecture reception with Yale dignitaries and special guests took place at the Head of College House in Timothy Dwight College.
+A formal dinner with university students followed in the Timothy Dwight College dining hall.

 We are deeply honored to have Michelle Kwan come to campus this fall.
 Born and raised in California, she dominated the sport of figure skating like no other U.S. skater.
 From 1995 to 2005, she won an unprecedented 43 championships, including five World Championships, eight consecutive and nine overall U.S. National Championships and two Olympic medals.
 In the nearly 100-year history of U.S. figure skating, no American man or woman has won more world titles, national titles, or Olympic medals.